 No, of course not… Superbacked license used to encrypt blocks can be used by estate administrator to decrypt blocks.

-We recommend including Superbacked license code and website in will alongside other executing instructions.
+We recommend including Superbacked license code and website in will alongside other dispositions.

 But what happens if Superbacked, Inc. has gone out of business?